openforcefield/openff-docs/source/install.md

     $ jupyter notebook "my-notebook.ipynb"
     ```

+If that worked, you're all set!
+The rest of this page covers corner cases and how to manage Conda environments.
 For package-specific installation instructions, please see the individual [project docs].

 :::{admonition} OpenFF on Windows
 We recommend installing MambaForge through WSL on Windows.
 For more information, see [](install_windows).